WatermelonArray/Random-Projects/README.md

-# Unfinished Projects
+# Random Projects
  A place where all my previous projects get dumped to.
-Useful for when ever I need these again.
+Useful for when ever I need these again or to showcase

- None of these are useful to people who don't know what to do with it.
-It is simply a showcase.
+ Some are unfinished, some are somewhat in working condition.